The Age of Artificial Intelligence – the solutions and challenges of this technology

 In 2004, financial planners Louise Edkins and Terry Pinnell, who were among the pioneers of ethical investment advice during the 1990s, established Ethical Investment Advisers so they could offer specialist advice on ethical investing.

-Originally based in Brisbane, the company has now grown and has 10 financial planners in Brisbane, Hobart, Perth and Byron Bay.
+Originally based in Brisbane, the company has now grown and has nine offices spread across Brisbane, Hobart, Perth, Dunsbourgh, Byron Bay, Toukley and Erina.
 Our advisers are dedicated to helping clients invest their money ethically, whilst receiving a solid return.

 In 2009, Karen McLeod moved her practice to Ethical Investment Advisers.
 During her decade spent working at traditional financial planning firms, Karen realised her personal desire to help clients invest successfully without compromising their values.

 In recent years, after successfully running their own businesses for several years, Stuart Barry of TasEthical, James Baird of JustInvest, and Nathaniel Chell of SkySummit, Chris Lang of Ethical Choice Investments, Sarah Wood of ActInvest and Ross Little of Ethical Investment Advisers, also moved their businesses to Ethical Investment Advisers.

 We are passionate about offering advice on ethical investment choices to all investors.
 We believe that everyone should be able invest according to their values!

 Our vision is to help all investors incorporate their values with their investment objectives.
 By integrating the social, environmental and financial aspects of an investment, we believe that a more sustainable investment return is possible.

 To increase awareness of ethical investment in Australia we have an active involvement with Responsible Investment Association Australasia (RIAA).
-Karen McLeod RIAA Financial Advisers Forum Co-chair and former board member of RIAA and she also sits on the Certification Committee and the Governance Committee.
+Karen McLeod RIAA Financial Advisers Forum Co-chair and former board member of RIAA where she also sat on the Certification Committee and the Governance Committee.
 Louise Edkins & Terry Pinnell were charter members of RIAA and Louise also held a board position and the role of Treasurer during the early 2000s.